royalsanga24/royalsanga24/README.md

 > **Founding Engineer | Senior Full-Stack & AI Lead**

-I am a software engineer with **5+ years of experience** leading technical teams and delivering ideas from concept to completion.
-I specialize in architecting scalable data-driven applications, building AI/ML engines, and delivering solutions across **Web2** and **Web3** platforms.
+I am a software engineer and a strong believer of 'mess around and find out' principle.
+I have had the privilidge to work with some amazing people and teams over the years and contribute to some really amazing projects.
+Check out some of the places I have worked at and some of my work below.

 Currently based in **Chandigarh, India**. 🌍